-The 2021 deadline to apply for this AIR scholarship has passed.
+The 2023 deadline to nominate and apply for this AIR scholarship has passed.

 Recipients may choose from one of two award options: